Marcel de Sade

-Marcel de Sade (born 1934 in Aalborg, Denmark) is the assumed name of Jørgen Vase Larsen, a criminal who passed himself off as a marquis during the 1960s.
-He was sentenced to jail for embezzlement from the oil company he worked.
+Marcel de Sade (30 March 1934 – 16 December 2025) was the assumed name of Jørgen Vase Larsen, a Danish criminal who passed himself off as a marquis during the 1960s.

+Biography

+Sade was born in Aalborg, Denmark on 30 March 1934.
+He was sentenced to jail for embezzlement from the oil company he worked for.
 After his jailtime he worked as a caretaker.
-He is a piano player and known for his use of extravagant clothing.
+He was a piano player and known for his use of extravagant clothing.

-Gabriel Axel's role in the 1967 Danish/Swedish comedy film The Reluctant Sadist is loosely based on his life.
+Gabriel Axel's role in the 1967 Danish-Swedish comedy film The Reluctant Sadist is loosely based on his life.

+De Sade died on 16 December 2025, at the age of 91.